dmiller/clojure-clr-next/_posts/2024-06-18-mega-dose-of-micro-benchmarks-part-3.md

 categories: general
 ---

+We apply some finishing touches to the `PersistentArrayMap` creation code.
+And then declare success.

 Refer to the preceding posts

 - [A mega-dose of micro-benchmarks, Part 1 -- Setting the stage]({{site.baseurl}}{% post_url 2024-06-18-mega-dose-of-micro-benchmarks-part-1 %})